A Ruttger Heritage

 In 1890, Joe met and married Josephine Wasserzieher.
 Due to the difficulties of island life, they sold their property and relocated on the north shore of Bay Lake.
 Their discovery of this “summertime Shangri-La” resulted in the birth of the resort.
 As word spread of the great fishing on Bay Lake—and of a settler, Joe Ruttger, who had a boat for rent—more and more visitors arrived each year.
 In the early days, guests stayed in their own tents and some slept in the hayloft of the barn.
 Eventually, Joe built a special lodging facility and a one-week stay cost of $5.00 for a bed, board, and boat.

-When Alex, Joe, and Jose’s first-born son returned from World War I and a brief stint in Montana, he decided to go into the resort business with the goal of building a first-class property.
+When Alex, Joe and Josephine’s first-born son, returned from World War I and a brief stint in Montana, he decided to go into the resort business with the goal of building a first-class property.
 He borrowed $3,500 from an Aitkin banker to make improvements.

-Otis’s Restaurant opened June 1994 in the Main Lodge serving Italian and American cuisine, featuring some of Eleanor Otis’s famous recipes and wine from the Ruttger family winery in Neulieningen, Germany.
-The $2.4 million lodge houses a spacious lobby, Otis’s Restaurant, and a state-of-the-art conference center, which has most recently become the home to the Collaborative Leadership Center.
+In 1994, the same year that Sugar Lake Lodge was founded, Otis’s Restaurant opened in the Main Lodge to serve Italian and American cuisine while also featuring some of Eleanor Otis’s famous recipes and wine from the Ruttger family winery in Neulieningen, Germany.
+The $2.4 million lodge houses a spacious lobby, a large dining room, and a state-of-the-art conference center for leadership retreats and private events.
 In addition to the 18,000 square-foot lodge facility, six lakeside cottages and 42 three-bedroom golf course townhomes were completely remodeled.
 Four three-bedroom suites, attached to the lodge, were added in July 1996.
-An additional four suites, making 24 rooms total in the Main Lodge opened in June 2004.
-Current development plans include 32 additional rooms, indoor pool/spa facility, and additional meeting space.
+An additional four suites, making 24 rooms total in the Main Lodge, opened in June 2004.